 The reception greeter will welcome family members and visitors to the Center.
 Includes answering phones.

-Administrative volunteers help in our main office in Marlton with typing, filing, collating, data entry, and many other critical administrative tasks.
+Administrative volunteers help in our main office in Mount Laurel with typing, filing, collating, data entry, and many other critical administrative tasks.
 Their behind-the-scenes labors of love help Samaritan’s many programs and patient/family services to operate efficiently.

-If you’re under 18 and are looking for ways to volunteer at Samaritan Hospice, SamariTeens is a group of 14-17 year olds providing on-going support to Samaritan’s patients and families through visits, projects, and participation in annual events.
+If you’re under 18 and are looking for ways to volunteer at Samaritan Hospice, SamariTeens is a group of 14-17 year olds providing on-going support to Samaritan’s patients and families through activities at long-term care facilities.

-Pet Therapy Volunteers are volunteers that provide direct support to our patients with the use of their already-certified therapy dog.
+Pet Therapy Volunteers provide direct support to our patients with the use of their already-certified therapy dog.

 Thrift Store Volunteers assist with duties normally performed in a retail setting such as greeting customers, setting up merchandise displays, completing sales transactions, sorting donations, and maintaining store cleanliness and an inviting environment.